fluturecode/Node__Docker_Sandbox/.github/ISSUE_TEMPLATE/epic-issue-template.md

 ## Steps to Implement
 Add a list of the steps required to implement this feature

+## Epic Checklist
+Add a list of issues related to this epic

 ## Additional context
 Add any other context or screenshots about the feature request here.